Overthrow of the Roman monarchy: Intervention by Porsenna

 Alternatively, another theory also accepted among scholars, including Gary Forsythe, is that the republic arose from Lars Porsenna's invasion itself.
 This theory was first presented by Andreas Alföldi in 1965.
 Accepting the tradition – specifically in Tacitus and Pliny the Elder – that Porsenna was successful in capturing Rome, he either abolishes the monarchy directly or puts the existing king to flight.
 Tarquin flees to other Latin cities for support while Porsenna uses Rome as a bridgehead to invade Latium.
 But after the Etruscan defeat at the Battle of Aricia in 504 BC, Porsenna is forced to withdraw and leave the Romans to face Latin attempts to restore Tarquin as king.

 When the Latins are unable to prevail by force of arms at Lake Regillus, Tarquin then goes into exile in Cumae, leaving the republic standing.
 If this theory is true, it also would explain the appointment of Brutus and Collatinus: Porsenna would want to install someone to govern the city and members of the former royal house would lend legitimacy to his occupation and a co-equal pair would check against abuses.
 In this story, upon Porsenna's withdrawal, the two officials were retained and turned into the classical consuls.

 This theory could also be plausibly combined with Cornell's semi-traditionalist account above, by proposing that Porsenna's intervention was opportunistically related to Rome's overthrow of its monarchy and the resulting unstable power struggle.
-There is also substantial archaeological evidence of destruction in central Etruria around at the end of the sixth century, suggesting major inter-state conflict, making the use of military force, even without an internal Roman political crisis, not implausible.
+There is also substantial archaeological evidence of destruction in central Etruria around at the end of the sixth century, suggesting major inter-state conflict, making the use of military force, even without an internal Roman political crisis, plausible.